Hyejong of Goryeo: Early life

 Hyejong was born to King Taejo and his second wife, Janghwa of the "Oh" clan.
-She was the daughter of the Magistrate of Naju, Oh Da-ryeon.
+She was the daughter of the Magistrate of Naju, O Ta-ryŏn.
 Taejo met and married her while serving in Naju as a general of Taebong under Gung Ye.

 In 921, Hyejong was proclaimed Crown Prince and Royal Successor with support from General Bak Sul-Hui.
 Almost immediately after being named Crown Prince, Hyejong followed his father Taejo into battle against Later Baekje and played a major role in numerous victories.
 In 943, Hyejong rose to the throne upon his father's death.